euge/express-lambda/README.md

 ## Limitations
 * Right now, we only are supporting getting JSON requests in and JSON responses out.
 HTML output and form based inputs will be implemented soon.
 * No support for dynamic response headers - due to how the API Gateway works, it is not possible to respond with arbitrary response headers.
 Response headers must be declared up front. - This is also not yet implemented.
-* lambda-express will build from scratch a new API Gateway and associated lambda functions.
+* express-lambda will build from scratch a new API Gateway and associated lambda functions.
 It will not reuse existing ones.
 This will be done in the future.
 * Not every response code is implemented right now.
 HTTP codes 200, 201, 301, 302, and 404 are the only ones supported.
 * Limited configurability of lambda parameters.
 In the future, we plan on supporting configuration of timeout, memory, etc on a per lambda basis.
 * The interface will look something like